Lexus LS

-The Lexus LS (レクサス・LS, Rekusasu LS) is a full-size luxury sedan (E-segment in Europe) serving as the flagship model of Lexus, the luxury division of Toyota.
+The Lexus LS (レクサス・LS, Rekusasu LS) is a series of full-size luxury sedans that have served as the flagship model of Lexus, the luxury division of Toyota, since 1989.
 For the first four generations, all LS models featured V8 engines and were predominantly rear-wheel-drive.
 In the fourth generation, Lexus offered all-wheel-drive, hybrid, and long-wheelbase variants.
 The fifth generation changed to using a V6 engine with no V8 option, and only one length was offered.